Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Sector size (logical/physical): 512 bytes / 512 bytes
 I/O size (minimum/optimal): 512 bytes / 512 bytes
 ```
-///

-The `fdisk -l` command also allows you to identify your partition type, which is crucial for rebuilding your RAID after a disk failure.
+This command can also be used to identify the partition type.

 For **GPT** partitions, line 6 shows: `Disklabel type: gpt`.
 This information can only been seen when the server is in normal mode.

-Still going by the results of `fdisk -l`, we can see that `/dev/md2` consists of 1022 MiB and `/dev/md3` contains 474.81 GiB.
+Still going by the results, we see that `/dev/md2` consists of 1022 MiB and `/dev/md3` contains 474.81 GiB.
 If we were to run the `mount` command we can also find out the layout of the disk.
+///

 Alternatively, the `lsblk` command offers a different view of the partitions: